Boise State will take on Alabama, Nebraska, Denver, BYU and Washington

 Bird was selected to coach at the NCAA Youth Education through Sports (YES) clinic in conjunction with the NCAA National Championships in 1998 and 2001.
 She served as the site coordinator for the YES clinic in April of 2000 when Boise State hosted the NCAA National Championships.
 Bird also served on the USA Gymnastics Idaho State Board in 2005.

 A 1990 graduate of Boise State with a degree in physical education, she was honored as an All-American Scholar Athlete by the national coaches' association.
 Bird coached at Bronco Elite Gymnastics Academy from 1996-2005, and was the site coordinator for the Special Olympics Summer Gymnastics Games in 1991.

-She oversees the Bronco Gymnastics Express program on Boise State's campus.
-Bird is a certified Insanity instructor and fitness coach and she has raced in a number of marathons and half-marathons.
+She is currently serving as the Bronco Gymnastics Express program director on Boise State's campus.
+Her family owns Eddie's Restaurant and Eddie's Diner in Boise.
+She has raced in a number of marathons and half-marathons.

 She has three children, her son, Travis (22), and two daughters, McKenna (19) and Julianne (14).